Seville Audio guided walking tour 3h20 and 28 audio commentaries

 Stop 9 Pass by

-The bridge DE San Telmo that brings you back to the left bank allows you to have a clear view of the emblematic Torre DE Oro.
+The San Telmo bridge that brings you back to the left bank allows you to have an unobstructed view of the iconic Torre de Oro.

 10

-Here is another imposing building, or even the most elegant DE Seville: the Palace DE San Telmo.
-It is a large rectangle flanked DE four towers and has a large central patio.
+Here is another imposing, if not the most elegant, building in Seville: the Palace of San Telmo.
+It is a large rectangle flanked by four towers and has a large central patio.

 11

-Another famous building DE Seville, here you are in front of the Royal Tobacco Factory.
-Le Nouveau Mon DE not only brought gold EN Europe, it also introduced a fascinated population to a miraculous plant: tobacco.
+Another famous building in Seville, here you are in front of the Royal Tobacco Factory.
+The New World not only brought gold to Europe, it also introduced a fascinated population to a miraculous plant: tobacco.

 12

-Here you are DE front of the beautiful Lope de Vega theatre.
-It was originally built for the 1929 Ibero-American World’s Fair DE 1929 and was then called the Theatre DE l’Exposition.
+Here you are in front of the beautiful Lope de Vega theatre.
+It was built at the base for the 1929 Ibero-American World’s Fair and was then called the theatre of the exhibition.

 13